-- To manage body temperature, harp seals do not increase their metabolic rate but rather do it through the combination of anatomical and behavioural approaches.
+- To manage body temperature, harp seals do not increase their metabolic rate but rather do it through the combination of anatomical and behavioral approaches.

 - Their lower critical body temperature in the air is considered to be under 10° C.

 - They use their flippers as heat exchangers and warm or cool their bodies as needed.